Sourav-Malani/Detect-Citrus-Canker/README.md

  4) Go to pubsec.yaml file and run 'flutter pub get" command.
  5) Connect a Physical or Virtual Device and run command "flutter run"

-[YOU CAN FIND LATEST APK IN RELEASES ON LEFT]
+[YOU CAN FIND LATEST APK IN RELEASES ON Right]

 **Some screenshots**